 - Tricuspid surgery

-Pioneering the cures of tomorrow
+Pioneering the Cures of Tomorrow

 The U.S. Food and Drug Administration (FDA) has approved an expanded use for the MitraClip to treat patients suffering from severe and difficult-to-treat heart failure.
-“Expanding the approval of this device to heart failure patients with significant secondary mitral regurgitation, who have failed to get symptom relief from other therapies, provides an important new treatment option,” said Bram D. Zuckerman, M.D, director of the FDA’s Division of Cardiovascular Devices in the Center for Devices and Radiological Health.
+“Expanding the approval of this device to heart failure patients with significant secondary mitral regurgitation, who have failed to get symptom relief from other therapies, provides an important new treatment option,” says Bram D. Zuckerman, M.D, director of the FDA’s Division of Cardiovascular Devices in the Center for Devices and Radiological Health.
 “Careful evaluation by a team of specialists is essential to determining whether a particular patient is an appropriate candidate for this procedure.”

-- Access to new and exciting therapies through clinical trials.
+- Access to new and exciting therapies through clinical trials

 Who benefits from this program?

-At Miami Cardiac & Vascular Institute, we treat all forms of heart valve disease and can develop a personalized treatment option based on your diagnosis and any other conditions you may have.
+At Miami Cardiac & Vascular Institute, we treat all forms of heart valve disease and can develop a personalized treatment plan based on your diagnosis and any other conditions you may have.
 We also have minimally invasive options for patients who may not be candidates for open surgery.